-- Henry Goldman wrote a book called THE ARITHMACHINIST in 1898.
+- Henry Goldman wrote a book called The Arithmachinst in 1898.
 In the book, he listed all of the popular adding machines of the time and proposed his own new invention.

 - Henry Goldman’s machine was patented and built in the 1890s.
 He named it the Arithmachine.